Supreme Court To Hear Case Addressing Citizenship Question On Census

-On Friday the Supreme Court agreed to weigh in on the constitutionality of the Trump administration asking a new citizenship question in the upcoming national census, The New York Times reports.
-Opponents of adding the question have said that asking about citizenship will discourage immigrants, both documented and undocumented, from participating in the survey, which could depress response rates by as much of 6.5 million individuals.
+On Friday, the Supreme Court agreed to weigh in on the constitutionality of the Trump administration asking a new citizenship question in the upcoming national census, the New York Times reports.
+Opponents of adding the question have said that asking about citizenship will discourage immigrants, both documented and undocumented, from participating in the survey, which could allegedly depress response rates by as much as 6.5 million individuals.

-With census forms scheduled to be printed as early as this June, the case proceeded much more quickly than most that make their way in front of the highest court in the land, bypassing the typical appeals process and planning arguments for April, addressing the question in time for the substantial logistics necessary to coordinate the countrywide census.
+With census forms scheduled to be printed as early as this June, the case proceeded much more quickly than most that make their way in front of the highest court in the land.
+The question will bypass the typical appeals process and planning arguments for April, addressing the question in time for the substantial logistics necessary to coordinate the countrywide census.

 Commerce Secretary Wilbur Ross ordered the question to be added to the next census following a 2017 request from the Justice Department, which was then run by former Attorney General Jeff Sessions.
-At the time, Ross claimed that citizenship data would help the department ensure compliance with the Voting Rights Act of 1965, a claim that was found to be dubious by Judge Jesse Furman who ruled against the addition to the census earlier this year in the United States District Court of Manhattan.
+At the time, Ross claimed that citizenship data would help the department ensure compliance with the Voting Rights Act of 1965, a claim that was found to be dubious by Judge Jesse Furman.
+Furman ruled against the addition of the question to the census earlier this year, in the United States District Court of Manhattan.

 Unusual move by SCOTUS: The justices say they'll decide whether the Trump administration can include a citizenship question in the 2020 census. https://t.co/7oR3cL3v4L pic.twitter.com/KSjpAgpg45